vippsas/vipps-login-api/vipps-login-api-faq.md

 ## What's the purpose of the `state` parameter?

 The `state` parameter is an opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
 The parameter should be used for preventing cross-site request forgery.

 ## How can I control if a user is remembered in the browser?

 Vipps Login do not currently support merchants specifying that the user needs to use the app to authenticate (two factor authentication).
 The end-user chooses whether he would like to be remembered in browser or not.

 ## What do I need to do to be GDPR compliant?

 With regard to the processing of personal data and GDPR, the following applies to Vipps Login:

 1. Vipps Login gives a merchant the opportunity to ask a Vipps end user to share a selection of data from their profile in Vipps.
 This can e.g. be name, phone number, email, addresses and date of birth.
 The merchant controls which of these data they request.
 The user must consent to the sharing of data for this to be done.
 The consent is the legal basis for Vipps AS' transfer of this information to the merchant.

 2. Vipps AS is responsible for our processing of information related to Vipps end users and the personal information generated using the Vipps services.
    For the Vipps Login service, the merchant will be responsible for the processing of the profile information received, starting when the merchant receives the profile information from Vipps end user.

 3. The merchant must therefore obtain a valid basis for further processing of the personal data (e.g agreement, terms or consent), to e.g. register the information in its customer register and start customer processing from there.

 4. When such sharing from Vipps AS to the merchant has been made, a Vipps end user can later use Vipps to log in to the merchant, and the merchant will then have access to updated information on the data elements that the company has requested.
 A Vipps end user can go into Vipps (the app) and see which companies they have shared data with, which data has been shared and they can withdraw their consent to share.
 This means that new consent must be obtained before Vipps AS can share data again with the merchant.

-5. When an end user uses Vipps Login at a merchant, Vipps AS stores, as part of our service to the Vipps end user and with Vipps AS as data processer, information about a) what information a user has agreed to share with a merchant and b) when a user has used Vipps log in to the relevant merchant.
+5. When an end user uses Vipps Login at a merchant, Vipps AS stores, as part of our service to the Vipps end user and with Vipps AS as data processor, information about a) what information a user has agreed to share with a merchant and b) when a user has used Vipps log in to the relevant merchant.

 6. Vipps AS does not receive any information from the merchant about Vipps end user.